MaxDubya/Python_Practice/README.md

 To Push:

-1. Go to the thir tab down and there will be changes shown
+1. Go to the third tab down and there will be changes shown
+2. If there is a single change clik the plus next to the change if there are multiple changes click the pluse next to chnages to stage them all.
+3. Add a commit message.
+This is just a brief message to let me or any other developers know what you worked on.
+4. Click the check mark above the commit message to commit the changes.
+5. Then either click the 3 dots next to the check mark and select push | Alternatively COntro + Shift + P then typing in Push will get you the same results.